mcmah309/error_set/README.md

 result.swallow_info();
 result.swallow_with_debug(|err| format!("Debug info: {:?}", err));
 ```
+> Note: a `record_stub` feature flag also exists to be used by libraries.
+This allows the api's to be used in libraries
+> while a downstream binrary will ultimately decide the implementation.

 ### Why Choose `error_set` Over `thiserror` or `anyhow`

+`error_set` can be thought of as a hybrid approach of `thiserror` and `anyhow` that solves a few more problems.

+Like `thiserror`, `error_set` allows you define errors and their display messages concisely.

+Like `anyhow`, `error_set` attempts to capture the context around errors.
+To accomplish this, it uses the help of `tracing`/`log` crate.
+See the
-If your project doesn't require handling specific error types and you just need to propagate errors up the call stack, then `anyhow` is likely a good choice for you.
+feature flags section for more info.
+However, if your project doesn't require handling specific error types and you just need to propagate errors up the call stack, then `anyhow` is likely a good choice for you.
 It's straightforward and skips the need to define error types all together.

-However, for libraries and general projects that require precise error handling and differentiation, error management can often become complex and unwieldy, especially if "mega enums" arise.
+For libraries and general projects that require precise error handling and differentiation, error management can often become complex and unwieldy, especially if "mega enums" arise. `error_set` can help here where others can't.

 **What is a Mega Enum?**